Phone: 905-525-9140 ext. 22523

 Critical perspectives in research

-Dr. Durocher will be accepting graduate students in 2018.
-Interested students should send a CV and research interests to email@example.com.
+Dr. Durocher is currently accepting graduate students.
+Interested students should send a CV and research interests to firstname.lastname@example.org.

 Occupational therapy with the older adult population